Vardoge/synq-getting-started/README.md

 ### Repositories

-[Obaku](https://github.com/SYNQfm/obaku) - Our main service, currently all the "microservices" are inside this one repo
+[Obaku](https://github.com/SYNQfm/obaku): Our main service, currently all the "microservices" are inside this one repo.

-[Synq Web Assets](https://github.com/SYNQfm/synq-web-assets.git) - this is where our documentation, apis etc are hosted [Synq Website](https://github.com/SYNQfm/obaku/wordpress) - This is a Wordpress site, which current lives in the main repo
+[Synq Web Assets](https://github.com/SYNQfm/synq-web-assets.git): This is where our documentation, API specification etc are hosted.

+[Synq Website](https://github.com/SYNQfm/obaku/wordpress): This is a Wordpress site, which currently lives in the main repo.

 ### Values